 Singing Bowls

-Singing bowls, also known as Tibetan or Himalayan bowls, are traditional instruments handcrafted from a mix of metals, mainly in Nepal, India, or Tibet.
-When played with a mallet, they produce soothing sounds used in meditation, sound healing, yoga, and spiritual practices.
-Each bowl has a unique tone—smaller ones are higher-pitched, while larger ones sound deeper.
+Singing bowls, also called Tibetan or Himalayan bowls, are handcrafted from a blend of metals in Nepal, India, or Tibet.
+When played with a mallet, they create soothing tones used in meditation, sound healing, yoga, and spiritual practices.

 Statues

-Tibetan statues, also known as Thanka statues, are beautiful handmade figures that represent Buddhas, gods, and spiritual protectors from Tibetan Buddhism.
-They are usually made of metal like bronze or brass and are carefully crafted by skilled artists, mostly in Nepal and Tibet.
-Many of these statues are decorated with detailed carvings, colorful paint, and sometimes small gemstones, making each one unique and full of meaning.
+Tibetan statues, also known as Thanka statues, are handmade figures representing Buddhas, deities, and spiritual protectors from Tibetan Buddhism.
+Usually made of bronze or brass, they are skillfully crafted in Nepal and Tibet, often decorated with detailed carvings, colorful paint, and gemstones, making each piece unique and meaningful.

-These statues are not just for decoration—they are used in meditation, prayer, and spiritual practices.
-People place them on altars or in quiet spaces to help bring peace, focus, and a feeling of connection to something greater.
-Tibetan statues are a special part of Buddhist culture and are valued for both their beauty and spiritual power.
+These statues are used in meditation, prayer, and spiritual practice.
+Placed on altars or in quiet spaces, they help bring peace, focus, and a sense of spiritual connection.
+Valued for their beauty and sacred energy, Tibetan statues are an important part of Buddhist culture.